 All new families into the school receive our information booklet giving a comprehensive outline of our School ethos and organisational structures.
 Families of new Prep students also receive a starter pack to make their child feel welcome.

-We have established a Buddy system for new parents which is overseen by our P & F club with Induction sessions reschool ethos, protocols and practices having been offered to all families.
+The Buddy system which was established to help new families coming into our school, is overseen by our P & F club with Induction sessions re: school ethos, protocols and practices having been offered to all families.